Amy B Therapy

 • Inclusivity

-Meet Amy (she/her) LPC, LCMHC, MED
+Meet Amy (she/her) LPC, LCMHC, NATC, MED

 Relatable therapist offering support for healing from narcissistic abuse and difficult relationships